pluralitybook/plurality/contents/english/6-3-media.md

 This might play out in a variety of ways, but a simple one would be for participants to opt into a set of communities they identify with.
 Each would "sponsor" their community members' use in exchange for the prioritization of their members' attention to the community-relevant content we discussed above.
 Users who did not sign up for communities paying sufficiently might have to accept some amount of advertising or pay a subscription fee, and the service could identify from its own patterns communities and approach their leaders to ask for payment.
 In short, social media might become a more ⿻ version of public media.

-Another approach is to fundamentally change the protocols and platforms used to operate the current version of the Internet and social media.
+One more approach is to fundamentally change the protocols and platforms used to operate the current version of the Internet and social media.
 Project Liberty is building a consortium to purchase TikTok and redesign the platform to put people in control of their digital identities and data.

 A reimagined TikTok could give people: